Czech Republic - Data Protection Overview

 Act No. 110/2019 Coll. on Personal Data Processing ('the Act'), which implements the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR'), was adopted by the Parliament of the Czech Republic on 3 March 2019, signed by the President of the Republic on 10 April 2019, and published, and hence became applicable, on 24 April 2019, together with Act No. 111/2019 Coll.
 Amending Certain Acts in Connection with the Adoption of the Act on the Processing of Personal Data (only available to download in Czech here) ('the Amending Act'), which amends a further 39 legal acts.

-As established above within the introduction the key legislation apafor data protection are:
+As established above the key legislation in the field of data protection in the Czech Republic is:

 - the Act;